-Whenever I read tweets and blog comments about UTM parameters, I feel that there’s a lot confusion around them.
+Whenever I read tweets and blog comments about UTM parameters, I feel that there’s a lot of confusion around them.
 It may be because UTM parameters are so deceptively simple.
-They are just a set of five parameters (utm_campaign, utm_medium, utm_source, utm_term and utm_content) that you can add to your URLs and get so much more insights in your analytics reports.
+They are just a set of five parameters (utm_campaign, utm_medium, utm_source, utm_term, and utm_content) that you can add to your URLs and get so much more insights in your analytics reports.
 These parameters do a lot of work and are interpreted in very specific ways in Google Analytics.

-In this post I’m going to answer 7 most frequently asked questions about UTM parameters.
-Hopefully it will clear some of the doubts that you might have when tagging your URLs.
+In this post, I’m going to answer 7 most frequently asked questions about UTM parameters.
+Hopefully, it will clear some of the doubts that you might have when tagging your URLs.
 Let’s begin:

 Short answer: No. It will not affect search rankings of your website in any way.
 It will neither improve your website’s search rankings nor will it degrade it.

 Long answer: Google (and even Bing) knows that UTM parameters are used for tracking.
 It ignores them when crawling websites.
 That being said, there have been some instances in the past where links with UTM parameters have shown up in search results.
 However, those are anomalies and most websites are indexed correctly.

 Since we are talking about this, let me give you a little tip.
 You can tell Google what URL it should use when indexing a page on your website.
 If the URL of a page is http://yoursite.com/sale, you can add

 in the <head> section of your website.
 This tells Google to always use http://yoursite.com/sale in search results.
 This will make sure that any parameter you add to your URLs (UTM or not) won’t affect how your website is shown in search results.